45ninjas/kau-rock/readme.md

 - Experience the freedoms and hardships of using my own custom engine.
 - Learn Shaders in more detail.
 - Experiment with 'voxel' based physics scenes.

+## How To Compile
+Install dotnet and libgdiplus.
+ - Dotnet Core 3.1 sdk (`dotnet-sdk-3.1`)
+ - libgdiplus

+CD into the kau-game directory and run `dotnet run`.